 How you choose to get your daily omega-3s isn’t as important as just making sure you get them, because they are essential nutrients for heart and brain health, plus they also help skin, joints and more.6

 #4 Probiotics for Digestive & Immune Health

 Digestive health is at the core of your overall wellbeing.
 Your gastrointestinal tract (GI) is where your body absorbs the nutrients you need to stay healthy, and your gut health is closely linked to your immune function.7 So it pays to keep things running smoothly.
 Probiotics can help!

 Probiotics help nurture the good bacteria in your GI tract, balancing things out to support digestive health, which in turn will make you feel better overall.
 But probiotics aren’t something you just take from time to time when your stomach feels disruptive.
 Cultivating better digestive health with probiotics should be a part of your daily nutritional routine for optimal wellbeing.
 Try our Probiotic for Digestive Health and feel the difference for yourself!

 #5 Calcium & Vitamin D for Strong Bones & More

-Get the combined benefits of these two vital nutrients in Coral Calcium Complex with Vitamin D, and check out Say Hello to the Sunshine Vitamin: Top Foods High in Vitamin D.
+Get the combined benefits of these two vital nutrients in Coral Calcium Complex with Vitamin D.

 #6 Protein for Healthy Muscles